AndrewTKent/humanoid-wave-rl/README.md

 ## Approach

 ### Environment Wrapper
 The project includes a custom wrapper that converts the dm_control humanoid environment to be compatible with stable-baselines3, including:
 - Converting observations to a flat vector
 - Handling step and reset functions
 - Implementing the reward shaping for waving behavior

 ### Reward Design
 The reward function combines:

-1. **Standing Reward**: The original reward from dm_control
+1. **Standing Reward**: The original reward from dm_control that focuses on height and balance
 2. **Wave Reward**: A custom reward that encourages arm movement
    - Tracks specific arm joint positions
    - Rewards oscillatory movement when the arm is elevated
-   - Uses curriculum learning to balance standing and waving
+   - Uses a sinusoidal pattern as the target motion
+3. **Time-Based Reward**: A reward component that increases linearly with standing duration
+   - Encourages sustained stability over time
+   - Caps at a maximum value to avoid overwhelming other reward components

+The arm waving component is implemented to recognize right arm joints based on their names or positions, then rewards the agent for matching a sinusoidal wave motion while maintaining standing balance.
+The standing component remains the primary objective, with the arm waving as a secondary task that becomes more achievable once stable standing is mastered.